MasWag/FalCAuN/README.md

 Examples
 --------

 We provide some examples in the `./example/kotlin` directory.
-The following is the list of the examples.
+The following is the list of examples.
 To run the examples, you need to install [kscript](https://github.com/kscripting/kscript) because the examples are written in Kotlin script.

 The following example does not require MATLAB/Simulink.